strapi/strapi/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it, are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
+This project, and everyone participating in it, are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold it.
-Make sure to read the [full text](CODE_OF_CONDUCT.md), to understand which type of actions may or may not be tolerated.
+Make sure to read the [full text](CODE_OF_CONDUCT.md) to understand which type of actions may or may not be tolerated.

 ## Contributor License Agreement (CLA)